• Skip to primary navigation

 Traditionally, Tương Hột is prepared by fermenting whole soybeans in salt, sugar, and water for at least 30 days (up to a few months) under the sun.
 Here, I am sharing an easier version of this sauce that doesn't require fermentation.
 It's just as good and much quicker to prepare!

 First, you want to soak the soybeans overnight.
 The next day, cook the beans until perfectly tender.
-I used my Instant Pot and pressure cooked for 50 minutes.
-If cooking on the stove, you might have to cook it for up to 2 hours, or until the beans are soft.
+I used my Instant Pot and pressure-cooked for 50 minutes.
+If cooking on the stove, you might have to cook it for up to 2 hours or until the beans are soft.

 Whole soybeans in a skillet with soy sauce and sugar.

-Next, simmer soy sauce with sugar and some of the soybeans cooking liquid.
+Next, simmer soy sauce with sugar and some of the soybean cooking liquid.
 Note: If using Vietnamese soy sauce (Maggi), add a tablespoon of salt.
 If using regular Japanese soy sauce, simply omit the salt.

 Once the sugar has dissolved, add the cooked soybeans and simmer for another 5 minutes.
 To slightly thicken the sauce, add a couple tablespoons of rice flour and stir until thickened.
-Transfer to clean jars and let it sit at room temperature for at least 7 days to let the flavors merge and the soybeans soak up the sauce.
-That's it!
+Transfer to clean jars and let it sit at room temperature for at least 7 days to let the flavors merge, and the soybeans soak up the sauce.
+That’s it!

 Vietnamese Soybean Sauce (Tương Hột) in a jar.